-Why I love it: To be honest, I would never have looked at this game, except my friend Chloe is very convincing and got a bunch of us to make an alliance with her so she could catch up with her boyfriend (and steal the kingdom from him – we’re still working on that part).
+Why I love it: To be honest, I would never have looked at this game, except a good friend of mine is very convincing and got a bunch of us to make an alliance with her so she could catch up with her boyfriend (and steal the kingdom from him – we’re still working on that part).
 I couldn’t be more surprised with how much fun I am having with this game on my phone.
-It helps that most of us in our alliance are friends of Chloe so we’ve all become fast friends and talk constantly, both in game and out of it.
+It helps that most of us in our alliance are friends and talk constantly, both in game and out of it.
 We’ve become known as the friendliest guild in our realm and I’m kind of proud of that fact.
-We’ve only been doing this for a month or so but we’ve already got a bunch of new members and have made a lot of headway as a growing alliance (thanks to Rob).
+We’ve only been doing this for a month or so but we’ve already got a bunch of new members and have made a lot of headway as a growing alliance (thanks to our fearless leader).
 It’s a cool, social game to have on my phone and in a weird way, it gives me the same social satisfaction I used to get from my WoW guild back in the day.
 So thanks fellow TrashNoobs!
 You’ve been making the end of this year a good one.

 Games I Wish I had Played

 There were a ton of great games that came out in 2016 that I just didn’t have time to play.
 Here’s a quick list of my top picks that I’m hoping to get to in 2017.